kizdolf/ourPlace/README.md

 *before running it:*

- * create app/dbConf.js file, populate like that:  *true, the name is not corresponding exactly, I know...*
+ * create app/criticalConf.js file, populate it like that:

 ```
 'use strict';